-Sixth in our ranking is the Nike Women’s Hyperdunk 2017 TB.
+Sixth in our ranking is the Nike Women’s Hyperdunk.
 Available in two color options, these shoes feature a mesh and half-bootie construction.

 We really love how snugly these shoes fit, with flywire cables for dynamic lockdown.
 And we also appreciate the Lunar cushioning, as well as the engineered, woven jacquard upper, which is lightweight and breathable.
 The rubber outsole pattern is designed for enhanced, multidirectional traction.

 These shoes are also affordable for the quality, though consumers do report they’re a little snug at first.
 Many who’ve tried the shoes recommend going with a half size bigger than your usual size.